 This work brings together registration data on African American voters from Colonial America to 2012.
 It features election returns for African American presidential, senatorial, congressional, and gubernatorial candidates.

 ANES (American National Election Studies) is a survey conducted by leading scholars of political behavior of voters during each general election.
-This websites offers an archive of datasets from 1952 to 2008.
-All of the datasets are free.
+This websites offers an archive of free datasets from 1952 to the present.